tensorflow/community/rfcs/20230720-unbound-saved-model.md

 ## Objective

-We are proposing a new format for `SavedModel` and a generic proto-splitting library that resolves the 2GB proto issue, primarily for TF2 model graph generation.
+We are proposing a new format for `SavedModel` and a generic proto-splitting library that resolves the 2GB proto issue.
 The purpose of this RFC is to publicize the design of this new format, which has been implemented (see [tensorflow/tools/proto_splitter](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/proto_splitter)), but is open to comments and changes from the open source community.

 ## Motivation

 The 2GB proto serialization limitation is an ongoing problem that has plagued [many projects](https://discuss.tensorflow.org/t/fix-the-notorious-graphdef-2gb-limitation/12572).
-We have evaluated many solutions and have decided on splitting the proto as the short-term solution, with a longer term plan to migrate to a common way to represent using MLIR.
+We have evaluated many solutions and have decided on splitting the proto as the short-term solution.

-### The 2GB problem

-To understand the limitation, consider the following model lifecycle from a hypothetical ML team.
-The team's models are generated from Python, then exported to `SavedModel` (TF2) or `GraphDef` (TF1).
-These models are then passed to the TF2 Loading C++ API or the custom training framework for TF1 GraphDefs.

-The number of nodes and functions in the `GraphDef` directly corresponds to the number of slices (devices) used.
-When there are too many devices, the `GraphDef`/`SavedModel` gets quite large, and the model cannot be exported.
-To work around this, the team reduces the number of devices, which significantly slows down step times.

-This team would like to serialize and deserialize models that exceed this limit.
-After all, why should the team be concerned with an arbitrary protobuf implementation detail when they simply want to save and load their model?

-Since protos cannot natively handle sizes > 2GB, we have developed a new format for serializing the `SavedModel` proto.
+For SavedModels, the most common causes of large protos are large embedding constants and a large number of the NodeDef/FunctionDefs.
+Current workarounds for models >2GB result in significantly slower step times, so we have developed a solution: a new format for serializing the `SavedModel` proto.

 ## User Benefit